 No, my husband doesn’t mind me taking a solo adventure from time to time,

 Yes, it can be dangerous if you don’t keep your wits about you,

-Leave the ‘ifs and buts’ behind and don’t wait for your friends to join you on that adventure you have been waiting to take since forever.
-I would tell anyone to try a solo trip at least once even if only for a couple of days.
+I would tell everyone to travel solo at least once even, if only for a couple of days.
 You might decide it’s not for you, but at least you can say you have tried it.
 Who knows, you might love it and wonder why you hadn’t done it sooner.